 To learn German effectively, don’t just watch the movies and expect to soak up the vocabulary.
 Watch them actively, and keep track of new vocabulary.
 If you hear an unfamiliar word, write it down and look it up in a dictionary.
 Review them on a regular basis and use them with your German friends.

 But, this all takes time and energy, and there’s still a lot of pain involved when you encounter unknown words.
 You’ll have to identify the sound, and look them up in your dictionary.
-If you’d like to be more efficient with this, you might want to check out FluentU, our video-based German learning site.
-It was designed to address exactly this problem.
+If you’d like to be more efficient with this, you might want to check out FluentU—it was designed to address exactly this problem.

 Where to Find German Dubbed Movies Online and Offline